ikavodo/akov.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>Hi I'm Ido!
 I'm a classical musician and computer scientist.
-I started this website to write about my current explorations into the world of DSP.
+I started this website to write about my current explorations into the world of DSP, though I may
+find myself writing about unrelated things (mostly musical) in the near future!
+If that happens- then please accept my sincere apology.
-Look into my blog to start reading about some my latest technological and mathematical excursions! </p>
+Look into my blog to read about my latest excursions! </p>

 <!-- <h2>Skills</h2> -->